Sweetuezuro0000/simplest_chatgpt_telegram_bot/README.md

 * A Telegram bot token (get one from @BotFather)
 * An OpenAI API key (get one from the OpenAI API dashboard)
 * python-telegram-bot version not higher than 13.15

+The bot responds to the following commands:

+*  `/new` - Start a new conversation.
+*  `/stop` - Stop the current conversation and delete context.
+*  `/settings` - Show or update user preferences by typing /settings, or /settings <key> <value> to update a setting.
+*  `/help` - Show the available commands.

 ## Installation